bh0mbalziyad/linux-essentials/Commands.md

 # Peculiar commands
 ---
 `ls | wc -l` - list number of files in directory. `wc -l` is word count, -l is line-by-line
+`/etc/shells` - list of shells available
+`authconfig --test | grep hashing` - check hashing algorithm used for password